XCOR Lynx: Commercial operations

-According to XCOR, the Lynx was intended to fly four or more times a day, and would have also had the capacity to deliver payloads into space.
-The Lynx Mark I prototype was expected to perform its first test flight in 2015, followed by a flight of the Mark II production model twelve to eighteen months afterwards.
+According to XCOR, the Lynx was intended to fly four or more times a day and would have also had the capacity to deliver payloads into space.
+The Lynx Mark I prototype was expected to perform its first test flight in 2015, followed by a flight of the Mark II production model twelve to eighteen months afterward.

 XCOR had planned to have the Lynx's initial flights at the Mojave Air and Spaceport in Mojave, California or any licensed spaceport with a 2400 m runway.
 Media reports in 2014 anticipated that, by the end of 2015 or in 2016, the Lynx was expected to begin flying suborbital space tourism flights and scientific research missions from a new spaceport on the Caribbean island of Curaçao.
 However, the company stated in January 2016 that they had not assigned a new projected date for test flights and a date for the launch of commercial operations could not be anticipated.

 Because it lacked any propulsion system other than its rocket engines, the Lynx would have to be towed to the end of the runway.
-Once positioned on the runway, the pilot would have ignited the four rocket engines, take-off and begin a steep climb.
+Once positioned on the runway, the pilot would have ignited the four rocket engines, take off, and begin a steep climb.
 The engines will be shut off at approximately 138000 ft and Mach 2.
 The spaceplane would then continue to climb, unpowered until it reached an apogee of approximately 200000 ft.
 The spacecraft would have experienced a little over four minutes of weightlessness before re-entering the Earth's atmosphere.
 The occupants of the Lynx were intended to have experienced up to four times normal gravity during re-entry.
 After re-entry, the Lynx would have glided down and performed an unpowered landing.
 The total flight time was projected to last about 30 minutes.
 The Lynx was expected to be able to perform 40 flights before maintenance was required.

 Orbital Outfitters was reportedly designing pressure suits for XCOR use.
 In 2012, Orbital Outfitters reported that they had completed a technical mockup of the Lynx craft itself.